Cell Broadcast

-Cell Broadcast (CB) is a method of sending messages to multiple mobile telephone users in a defined area at the same time.
-It is defined by the ETSI’s GSM committee and 3GPP and is part of the 2G, 3G, 4G LTE (telecommunication) and 5G standards.
-It is also known as Short Message Service-Cell Broadcast (SMS-CB) or CB SMS.
+Cell Broadcast (CB) is a method of simultaneously sending short messages to multiple mobile telephone users in a defined area.
+It is defined by the ETSI's GSM committee and 3GPP and is part of the 2G, 3G, 4G and 5G standards.
+It is also known as Short Message Service-Cell Broadcast (SMS-CB or CB SMS).

-Unlike Short Message Service-Point to Point (SMS-PP), Cell Broadcast is a one-to-many geo-targeted and geo-fenced messaging service.
+Cell Broadcast is different from the regular Short Message Service (which is also called Short Message Service-Point to Point / SMS-PP to distinguish it).
+Cell Broadcast is a one-to-many geo-targeted and geo-fenced messaging service, which typically targets all handsets connected to a specific network cell.
+Cell Broadcast technology is widely used for public warning systems.

 History

 Cell Broadcast messaging was first demonstrated in Paris in 1997.
 Some mobile operators used Cell Broadcast for communicating the area code of the antenna cell to the mobile user (via channel 050), for nationwide or citywide alerting, weather reports, mass messaging, location-based news, etc. Cell broadcast has been widely deployed since 2008 by major Asian, US, Canadian, South American and European network operators.
 Not all operators have the Cell Broadcast messaging function activated in their network yet, but most of the currently used handsets support cell broadcast, however on many devices it is disabled by default and there isn't a standardised interface to enable the feature.